 Cognitive Tendencies That Lead to Really Bad Decisions

 Mind traps, cognitive baises and delusional thinking.
 The difference between behaviours and blind spots.
 The mother of all biases and how it impacts decision making.
 Leadership ascendancy: Where are you?
 Motivated reasoning.
 The addiction of knowing.
 How reliable is your memory?
 The bias that will destroy you as a leader.
 How to counter your bubble knowledge.
 Attributes of transformational thinkers: Who are the truly creative ones?
 Defining “the box.”

 Neurology: Imagination, Intelligence, Intuition and Insight

 Understanding the hardware.
-The skinny on neurons.
+The skinny on our neurons.
 What the brain is capable of doing.
 Neurogenesis and neuroplasticity.
 The brain at middle age.
-The brain’s navigation system.
-What intelligence really is and how you stack up.
+Imagination: The brain’s navigation system.
+The eight forms of intelligence and how you stack up.
+Why intelligent and educated people do really dumb things (and why).
 The relationship between intelligence and creativity.
-Why most brilliant business decisions are intuitive.
+Why most brilliant business decisions are based on intuition.
 The power of creative dreaming.
-Finding and releasing your inner genius.
-What smart leaders know about workplace neurobiology that others don’t.
+Finding and liberating your inner genius.

 Barriers and Constraints to Enhancing Creativity and Innovation